 Kea is home to some of the oldest churches including the church of Agios Haralambos, the patron saint of the island.
 The 16th-century church of Agios Panteleimonas and Agios Timotheos with their elaborated wooden icon and beautiful frescoes.
 Around a beautiful verdant area lies the 16th-century Monastery of Dafni.
 Finally, it is worth visiting the church of Panagia Chrysospiliotissa built inside a cave.

 The church of Agia Marina stands next to a ruined Byzantine tower in the center of the island.
-It used to be the katholicon (main church) of a monastery, constructed in the 17th century.
-The church is located 6 km southwest of Ioulida, while a spring with running water stands next to it.
+It used to be the katholikon (main church) of a monastery constructed in the 17th century.
+The church is located 6.5 kilometers southwest of Ioulida, while a spring with running water stands next to it.